Conservation laws and slow dynamics determine the universality class of interfaces in active matter: Simulation methods

-Simulations are initialized at $t=0$ with a flat interface and phase densities set to their homogeneous coexistence values previously obtained: $\phi_{t=0}(x, y)\simeq (\phi_{\rm dense}^{\rm coexistence} - \phi_{\rm dilute}^{\rm coexistence} )\Theta(x-L_x/2)+\phi_{\rm dilute}^{\rm coexistence}$ (where $\Theta$ is the Heaviside function).
-The phases are initialized in their correct phases (ideal solid, amorphous or liquid) except for the case $\delta E_0/\hat E=0.0054$ in Fig.~\ref{fig: liquid solid} where we initialized the dense phase in a liquid while it slowly crystallized at $t>0$.
-We kept this as an educative example, showing that a system with multiple hexatic domains behave similarly to a system with a unique and well oriented crystal.
-The total packing fraction $\phi = \pi\sigma^2 N/4L_xL_y$ is set such that the interface rests, on average, at $x = L_x/2$.
-Due to significant finite-size effects, these initial coexistence densities depend on the system size and must be carefully tuned from preliminary simulations.
 The one-dimensional interface profile $h(y)$ is obtained by extracting the local packing fraction field $\phi(x, y)$ through binning via squares of length $5\sigma$.
 The position of the interface $h(y)$ is placed by fitting each $y$-slice to a hyperbolic tangent: $\phi(x, y)=A\tanh[(x-h(y))/B] + C$.
-The interface coarsens with time and reaches a stationary regime at a time $\tau_{ss}$ which is numerically obtained by looking at the first time the average $W^2(L, t)$ reaches its stationary value $W^2(L, t\to\infty)$.
+The interface coarsens with time and reaches a stationary regime at a time $\tau_{ss}$, which is numerically obtained by looking at the intersection time between the early time power law of $W^2(L, t)$ and its stationary value $W^2(L, t\to\infty)$.

-The initial and late time state of a typical system are illustrated in Fig.~\ref{fig: cartoon}.
+The initial and late time states of a typical system are illustrated in Fig.~\ref{fig: cartoon}.